 “When I feel like one thing is taking over and maybe cutting off something else, I try with the best of my ability to adjust my time and step away from certain things to allow time for another.”

 Yeah, okay.
-In contrast, though, this is how she introduces herself on her own webpage:
+That said, that’s not how she introduces herself on her own webpage.
+Instead, she gives us this:

 Hi.
 I’m Caroline.
 Thanks for stopping by.
 Do you like music?
 Oh good.
 Do you like avocados?
 Even better.
 Oh, and janky mandolin is your jam?
 Super.
 This will be just fine then.
 Welcome to my little corner of the internet.

-Take the resume — Pulitzer Prize-winning composer, Grammy-winning ensemble singer, professional violinist, hip-hop remixer — and make sure you read it through the filter of that introduction, with its polyglot influences and casual yet energetic implications.
-When you then listen to her music, eclectic and complex in construction but pure and direct in its ability to communicate, it all makes perfect sense.
+So take her stellar list of accomplishments — Pulitzer Prize-winning composer, Grammy-winning ensemble singer, professional violinist, hip-hop remixer — and make sure you read it through the filter of that introduction, with its polyglot influences and casual yet energetic implications.
+Because when you then listen to her music, eclectic and complex in construction but pure and direct in its ability to communicate, it all makes perfect sense.

-Judging by the inquiry about avocados and analogies she made in a prior interview, food seems to be a common thread that pops up with her.
-I point it out and ask about her relationship with food.
+Judging by the above inquiry about avocados along with culinary analogies she made in a prior interview, food seems to be a common thread that pops up with her.
+I point it out and ask about her feelings towards food.

-“It’s a loving relationship with food,” Ms. Shaw says with a laugh.
-She doesn’t have the chance to cook much given her travel schedule, but she confesses to an obsession with soft-boiled eggs, and can describe her own recipe for achieving soft-boiled egg bliss with equal parts affection and precision.
+“It’s a loving relationship,” Ms. Shaw says with a laugh.
+She doesn’t have the chance to cook much given her travel schedule, but she confesses to an obsession with soft-boiled eggs, and can describe her own recipe for achieving oeuf-ful bliss with equal parts affection and precision.
 She has a fire-escape garden that she describes as “my two square feet of illegal space in New York where I put plants out, I grow my herbs, and I try to grow things that I can’t.”
 Chief among that last category was a pumpkin.
 Seriously.
 A pumpkin in a fire-escape garden in the middle of Manhattan.

 “I tried to grow that last year,” she explains.
 “The vines grew great, but there was a fungus so it didn’t happen, but it was a joy to watch.”